 What’s more amazing is the way how many streets are decorated.
 Of course a big share of people don’t really go shopping but rather walk around creating an even bigger crowd.
 But Christmas rush is well worth it – in the end it happens only once a year.

-#6 Small British icons
+British stereotype #6 – small British icons

 London somehow managed to leave all those small iconic items untouched despite growing into a large multinational city.
 Eventually, they add up to the whole experience and make your stay appear traditional and, in a way, organized.
 As a result, most of the pictures I brought from London are full of red buses, red telephone booths, cabs and post boxes.
 Even the cloudy sky made the experience more British.